How can you tell if the atrophy you’re noticing is benign or ALS?

 Atrophy means muscle wasting; this outcome may have a non-fatal cause, but the appearance comparison is something that’s on the mind of a lot of very worried people.

-It stands to reason that when a muscle atrophies due to ALS, it’s going to look very similar to the atrophy that results when a muscle has been on lockdown due to the limb being in a cast from a broken bone.
+For many people, it stands to reason that when a muscle atrophies due to ALS, it’s going to look very similar to the atrophy that results when a muscle has been immobilized due to the limb being in a cast from a broken bone.

 After all, atrophy is atrophy, as far as what’s happening, correct?
 The difference is only the cause, correct?